project-sunbird/sunbird.org-docs/features-documentation/addingresources.md

 - Teach
 - Test

-Content an book creators can add resources from the existing list or create new resources.
+Content and book creators can add resources from the existing list or create new resources.
 For details on creating resources, refer <a href="features-documentation/resource_creation" target="_blank">Creating Resources</a>.
 Only published resources can be selected and added while creating content.
 Resources can be added to a Book, Collection, Course or Lesson Plan.

 ## Adding Resources to Units or Chapters